 So today, take one repeatable job function that someone else in your company does, or that you wish someone else did to take the burden off of you, but that you always seem to poke your nose into to see if it’s done “the way you wanted.”
 Write out what you want the end result to be and why.
 Now draft out the process that you usually take to achieve that end result.

 Next, either go to the person who does that or the person that you would like to do that and inform them that this is the end result we need to achieve.
 And this is the process we currently take to get there.
 Let them know that you value them and that you’d like them to take on this responsibility.

 They can use your process to get there, but they’re also very much invited to improve upon it and any way to achieve that same end result or an even better end result.
 If they can improve upon the efficiency costs or customer experience, then there’ll be a reward in it for them.
-Remember people, process, and product help them succeed, and your company will benefit as a direct result.
+Remember people, processes, and products help them succeed, and your company will benefit as a direct result.

-I would add that your employees work for themselves and their family first, your customers second, and you’re last.
+I would add that your employees work for themselves and their families first, your customers second, and you’re last.
 And if you think it’s any different than that, you’ll have high turnover and problems forever.

 Let employees and managers create your standard operating procedures and reward them for improvements and quality.

 Then have them write down that new standard operating procedure for the task.